 What Is Amniotic Fluid and Why It Matters

 Amniotic fluid is a clear, water-like core that surrounds and cushions your baby during pregnancy.
 It plays a necessary role in fetal development by proving muscle growth, lung function, and the digestive system.
 What does amniotic fluid do for babies?
 It gives essential nutrients, hormones, and antibodies, which your baby accepts and breathes in to help their body systems mature.
 However, it’s essential to monitor fluid levels closely.
-Amniotic fluid embolism, for instance, may indicate a difficulty that needs prompt medical care.
+Changes in amniotic fluid levels, for instance, may indicate a difficulty that needs prompt medical care.
 Additionally, having either too much or too little liquid can affect your pregnancy.
 Fortunately, systems like amniocentesis can help healthcare providers measure your baby’s health and fluid condition effectively.

-Gestation Week | Typical Amniotic Fluid Volume (mL) | AFI Normal Range (cm) | Notes |
+| Gestation Week | Typical Amniotic Fluid Volume (mL) | AFI Normal Range (cm) | Notes |

-12 weeks | ~60 mL | N/A | Early pregnancy fluid level |
+| 12 weeks | ~60 mL | N/A | Early pregnancy fluid level |

-16 weeks | ~175 mL | N/A | Fluid volume increasing |
+| 16 weeks | ~175 mL | N/A | Fluid volume increasing |

-24 weeks | 400–600 mL | 8–18 cm | Mid-pregnancy fluid measurement |
+| 24 weeks | 400–600 mL | 8–18 cm | Mid-pregnancy fluid measurement |

-34 weeks | 800–1,000 mL | 8–18 cm | Fluid reaches near peak volume |
+| 34 weeks | 800–1,000 mL | 8–18 cm | Fluid reaches near peak volume |

-36 weeks | 1,000–1,200 mL | 8–18 cm | Peak fluid volume |
+| 36 weeks | 1,000–1,200 mL | 8–18 cm | Peak fluid volume |

-Low Fluid Level | Below 200 mL | AFI < 5 cm / MVP < 2 cm | Possible leaking amniotic fluid |
+| Low Fluid Level | Below 200 mL | AFI < 5 cm / MVP < 2 cm | Possible leaking amniotic fluid |

 What Does Amniotic Fluid Do During Pregnancy?